ManuKrishnanMB/OnlineQuiz/README.md

 # OnlineQuiz
-The Project that was done as a assignment using HTML, Java, CSS etc
+The Project that was done as a assignment using HTML, Java, CSS